canonical/postgresql-k8s-operator/docs/tutorial/index.md

 (3 rows)
 ```

-In order to execute queries, we should enter psql's interactive terminal by running the following command, again typing password when requested:
+In order to execute queries, we should enter `psql`'s interactive terminal by running the following command, again typing password when requested:

 ```text
  psql --host=10.1.110.80 --username=operator --password postgres